Create PIL Target Connectivity Configuration for MATLAB

 hostCommunicator = rtw.connectivity.RtIOStreamHostCommunicator(... componentArgs, ... launcher, ... rtiostreamLib);

 If you require execution-time profiling for generated code, create a timer object that provides details of the hardware-specific timer and associated source files.
-See Specify Hardware Timer.
+See Specify Hardware Timer for MATLAB.

 If you require stack usage profiling for generated code, specify a driver implementation that obtains stack usage data from the target hardware.
 The driver must return the value of the stack register.
 If you do not specify a driver, the PIL simulation tries to use a default generic driver.
 See Implement Driver to Obtain Stack Usage Data During PIL Execution.